More about Aviva Rubin’s Visit on June 5th and her book entitled: WHITE

 Guest Leader: Laura Wolfson

-Members and friends of the Beth Israel community are invited to join us as we welcome Guest Leader Laura Wolfson (bio below) on Saturday, May 24 for a Shabbat Morning Service beginning at 10am (to around 11:30 a.m.) &/or Afternoon Mosaic-Making Program from 1-3:30 p.m.
+Members and friends are invited to join us as Beth Israel welcomes Guest Leader Laura Wolfson on Saturday, May 24 for a Shabbat Morning Service at Beth Israel (and via Zoom – email us for the link), beginning at 10 a.m. and including Benji Beavis being called to the Torah as Bar Mitzvah, Kiddush, sponsored by the Beavis family.
 These are all-ages, family-friendly events.
-Click here to RSVP for the workshop (required)
+Click here for details and to RSVP for the Kiddush (required).

 About the Mosaic-Making Project